Mattbreyes/project_03_group_11_AQI/README.md

 # Project 3: The Evoloution of Air Quality in the United States

 ## Overview
 This project explores the relationship between population and air quality in the United States over several years.
-Users will be able to interact with the API and view the corresponding air quality data for any specified date range.
+Users will be able to interact with the Flask API and view the corresponding air quality data for any specified date range.
 ## Collaborators
 - `mattbreyes` Matthew Reyes
 - `mattf4171` Matthew Fernandez